AMDmi3/opening_hours.js/README.md

   var had_advanced = iterator.advance(limit);
   ```

-  Advances an iterator to the next position, but not further that a *limit* (which is current position + ~5 years if omitted and is used to prevent infinite loop on non-pediodic opening_hours, e.g. ```24/7```), returns whether the iterator was moved.
+  Advances an iterator to the next position, but not further that a *limit* (which is current position + ~5 years if omitted and is used to prevent infinite loop on non-periodic opening_hours, e.g. ```24/7```), returns whether the iterator was moved.

   For instance, returns false if the iterator would go beyond *limit* or if there's no next position (```24/7``` case).